Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 April 2, 2024 - Disagreements About the Right to Dismiss a Case Without Prejudice, Discovery Disputes, New Case Filings Slowing

-Some injured plaintiffs have requested the right to dismiss their lawsuits or amend them without prejudice before the defendants file a response.
-The defendants object to this request, and both sides argue the other side is obstructing standard MDL procedures.
+Some injured plaintiffs have requested the right to dismiss or amend their lawsuits without prejudice before the defendants file a response.
+The defendants object to this request, and both argue the other side obstructs standard MDL procedures.

-Our team supports any plaintiff who needs to amend or dismiss their lawsuit, especially if they are unable to move forward due to their medical condition.
+Our team supports any plaintiff who needs to amend or dismiss their lawsuit, especially if they cannot move forward due to their medical condition.

 Another Special Master will be selected after both sides review the information to ensure there are no conflicts of interest.
 A Joint Status Report, due this week, should address search methods for pre-trial discovery.
 Unlike the start of the MDL, when thousands of cases were filed each month, only 53 new lawsuits joined the MDL in the past 30 days.
 The total number of pending lawsuits has reached 8,387.